POKO: The Complete Guide

 The RACK tab shows every loaded engine as a channel strip so you can balance the whole groove at a glance:

-• The header carries the master transport, the tempo (± to nudge the BPM), the current pattern number, and the live record button.
+- The header carries the master transport, the tempo (± to nudge the BPM), the current pattern number, and the live record button.
+SWING and SCALE live here too (below).

 Making a beat